Sahilmore469/kisaanbazzar-backend/README.md

 - 📬 Receive and confirm incoming orders
 - 🚚 Update order status (Confirm → Ship → Deliver)
 - 💬 Chat with buyers directly
-- 📊 Dashboard with total listings & earnings
+- 📊 Dashboard with total listings & quantity

-### 🤖 KisanBot (AI Chatbot)
+### 🤖 KisanBot (FAQ Chatbot)
-- Built-in support assistant powered by Claude AI
+- Built-in support assistant with **fixed FAQ responses**
-- Answers questions about buying, selling, orders, payments
+- Answers common questions about:
+  - 🛒 How to place an order
+  - 👨‍🌾 How to list products as a farmer
+  - 📦 How to track orders
+  - 💰 Payment methods accepted
+  - 📞 How to contact a farmer
+  - 🔄 How to cancel an order
-- Quick reply suggestions
+- Quick reply suggestion buttons for easy navigation
-- Always available — instant responses
+- **Note:** KisanBot answers only predefined FAQ questions.
+  It does not use AI or understand free-text queries.

 ---